broadinstitute/viral-ngs/docs/install.rst

 **Installation**

-* ``easy-deploy-viral-ngs.sh setup`` Installs a fresh copy of viral-ngs, installs all dependencies, and creates a directory, ``viral-ngs-etc/``, in the current working directory.
+* ``./easy-deploy-viral-ngs.sh setup`` Installs a fresh copy of viral-ngs, installs all dependencies, and creates a directory, ``viral-ngs-etc/``, in the current working directory.

 Resulting directories::

   viral-ngs-etc/
-      venv/
+      conda-env/
       viral-ngs/
+      mc3/

 **Activating the environment**

-* ``source easy-deploy-viral-ngs.sh load`` Loads the dotkits needed by viral-ngs and activates the Python virtual environment
+* ``source ./easy-deploy-viral-ngs.sh load`` Loads the dotkits needed by viral-ngs and activates the Python virtual environment

 **Creating a project directory**

-* ``easy-deploy-viral-ngs.sh create-project <project_name>`` Creates a directory for a new Snakemake-compatible project, with data directories and symlinked run scripts.
+* ``./easy-deploy-viral-ngs.sh create-project <project_name>`` Creates a directory for a new Snakemake-compatible project, with data directories and symlinked run scripts.
 Copies in the files ``Snakefile`` and ``config.yaml``

 Resulting directories::